stayallive/wp-sentry/README.md

 - Version `2.2.*` of this plugin will be the last to support PHP `5.4`.
 - Version `3.11.*` of this plugin will be the last to support PHP `7.1`.

-Please note that version `5.x` is the most recent version of the wp-sentry plugin and only supports PHP `7.2` and up.
+**Note:** Version `5.x` is the most recent version of the wp-sentry plugin and only supports PHP `7.2` and up.
 If you need PHP `5.4-7.1` support check out version `2.x` or `3.x` but do keep in mind there are a lot of differences in the Sentry PHP SDK used.

 - Version [`2.x`](https://github.com/stayallive/wp-sentry/tree/2.x) of the wp-sentry plugin uses the [`1.x`](https://github.com/getsentry/sentry-php/tree/1.x) version of the official Sentry PHP SDK.
 - Version [`3.x`](https://github.com/stayallive/wp-sentry/tree/3.x) of the wp-sentry plugin uses the [`2.x`](https://github.com/getsentry/sentry-php/tree/2.x) version of the official Sentry PHP SDK.
 - Version [`4.x`](https://github.com/stayallive/wp-sentry/tree/4.x) & [`5.x`](https://github.com/stayallive/wp-sentry/tree/master) of the wp-sentry plugin uses the [`3.x`](https://github.com/getsentry/sentry-php/tree/master) version of the official Sentry PHP SDK.

 ## Usage

+There are a couple of options to start using the plugin

+**Note:** This plugin does not do anything by default and only has a diagnostic admin interface to test if you have setup the DSN properly and send test events.
+Setting up the DSN is required.

+### WordPress plugin repository

-1. Install this plugin by cloning or copying this repository to your `wp-contents/plugins` folder
+1. Install this plugin from the WordPress plugin repository: https://wordpress.org/plugins/wp-sentry-integration/
+2. Configure your DSN as explained in the [configuration](#configuration) section
+3. Activate the plugin through the WordPress admin interface or wp-cli

+### Manual plugin installation

+1. Download the plugin from the [releases page](https://github.com/stayallive/wp-sentry/releases)
+2. Extract it and place the folder in your `wp-content/plugins` folder
+3. Configure your DSN as explained in the [configuration](#configuration) section
+4. Activate the plugin through the WordPress admin interface or wp-cli

+### Using composer

+1. Run `composer require stayallive/wp-sentry` in your project
-2. Configure your DSN as explained below
+2. Configure your DSN as explained in the [configuration](#configuration) section
-2. Activate the plugin through the WordPress admin interface
+3. Activate the plugin through the WordPress admin interface or wp-cli

-**Note:** this plugin does not do anything by default and has no admin interface.
-A DSN must be configured first.

 ## Configuration

+To start using the plugin first setup the [DSN](#DSN) for either the PHP side or the Browser side or both.

+All other configuration options are optional but it's advised you read through them to see if any are applicable to you or are thing you'd like to configure.

+### DSN

+Sentry uses something called a [DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) to configure the SDK.

+#### `WP_SENTRY_PHP_DSN` (PHP)

-(Optionally) track PHP errors by adding this snippet to your `wp-config.php` and replace `PHP_DSN` with your actual DSN that you find inside Sentry in the project settings under "Client Keys (DSN)":
+To track PHP errors add this snippet to your `wp-config.php` and replace `PHP_DSN` with your actual DSN that you find inside Sentry in the project settings under "Client Keys (DSN)":

 ```php
 define( 'WP_SENTRY_PHP_DSN', 'PHP_DSN' );